renato-mm/boca-vs-code-extension/README.md

 ```
 3. Open the repository with VS Code
 4. Open `src/extension.ts`
 5. Run the debugging tool.
-Either by pressing `F5` or running the command `Debug: Start Debugging` from the Command Pallette.
+Either by pressing `F5` or by running the command `Debug: Start Debugging` from the Command Pallette.

 <details>